jsheridanwells/JeremyWells.Io/_devto_versions/2020-08-03-weather-walking-skeleton-devto.md

 Note that the `[Fact]` annotation allows a test explorer to find and run any test methods.

 Now we'll add code to the first method.
-Since in each test, we'll need to create a `OpenWeatherService`, we'll generate `IOptions<OpenWeather>` and `IHttpClientFactory` objects using the fixtures created above, then create an `OpenWeatherService` named `sut` for "System under test".
+Since in each test, we'll need to create a `OpenWeatherService`, we'll generate `IOptions<OpenWeather>` and `IHttpClientFactory` objects using the fixtures created above, then create an `OpenWeatherService` named `sut` for "system under test".
 With the service instantiated, we'll call `GetFiveDayForecastAsync`.
 On the last line, the `Assert` class from xUnit is used to test that the method is returning the type of object that we expect:

 ```csharp
 [Fact]